Frequently Asked Questions

 - If there is an Archdiocesan, state, local, or federal mandate to close the school, Visitation Academy will close until the authorities deem it safe to reopen.

-- If a member of the Visitation Academy community contracts COVID-19, we also would make a determination about whether and how long we would close the school.
-According to St. Louis Countyand CDC COVID-19 exposure guidelines:
+- If a member of the Visitation Academy community contracts COVID-19, a determination about whether and how long we would close the school will be made in accordance with St. Louis County Health Department officials and the members of the Administrative Council.
+According to the St. Louis County Health Department and CDC COVID-19 exposure guidelines:

 - If an individual within a school building tests positive for COVID-19, schools must work with their local health department.